Everybody's Fool: Background and release

-Lee wrote "Everybody's Fool" in 1999 about the lie of pop stardom life and unrealistic, over-sexualized images that warped the youth's expectations.
+Lee wrote "Everybody's Fool" about the lie of pop stardom life and unrealistic, over-sexualized images that warped the youth's expectations.
 In a 2004 VH1 interview, Lee explained how the song came about: "My little sister was really getting into these, I don't want to offend anyone, but like really fake, cheesy, slutty female cracker-box idols, and it really pissed me off.
 She started dressing like them and she was like 8 years old.
 So I gave her the talk and I wrote a song."
 She said it is not about a specific person, but about a collective of the industry that promotes detrimental images and ideals of perfection while "nobody looks like that.
 It's all fake and it's really hurting a lot of girls' and women's self images."

 Songfacts stated that the song's concept "seems like it's always relevant".
 When asked about the song in 2016, Lee said that she wrote it as "an angsty teenager" about her "frustration with fakeness" that sprung at the time from all the "bubblegum pop acts" that were "put together like products" influencing young people, including her younger siblings.
 She said she also acknowledged that "you never know what's going on inside anybody, no matter what they seem like", and that it is a song she has "disconnected" from over the years.

 Guitarist Ben Moody and David Hodges also share songwriting credits on the song, produced by Dave Fortman.
 The Millennium Choir performed background vocals.
-According to the sheet music published by Alfred Music Publishing at the website Musicnotes.com, "Everybody's Fool" is written in the key of D Minor.
-It is set in a time signature of common time and performed in a tempo of 92 beats per minute.
+According to the sheet music published by Alfred Music Publishing at the website Musicnotes.com, "Everybody's Fool" is written in the key of D Minor, set in a time signature of common time and performed in a tempo of 92 beats per minute.
 Lee's vocals in the song range from the note of A3 to the note of D5.

-When the label planned for a fourth single from the album, Lee wanted the song "Imaginary" to be the single, but the label chose "Everybody's Fool"; it was released as Fallen's fourth and final single on May 31, 2004 in Australia and the United Kingdom.
+When the label planned for a fourth single from the album, Lee wanted the song "Imaginary" to be the single, but the label chose "Everybody's Fool"; it was released as Fallen's fourth and final single on May 31, 2004, in Australia and the United Kingdom.